Mobile Marketing Best Practices

 This chart says it all.
 Mobile is the single most pervasive technology ever invented:

-Of the approximate 332 million (2011) wireless subscriber connections in the United States (102% penetration); 238 million of are capable of accessing the web - 3G having a penetration of 34 -47% (depending on whose number you want to believe) - more subscribers than the five largest EU countries combined (France, Germany, Italy, Spain and UK).
-There were over 270 cell phones sold in the U.S. per minute last year.
+Of the approximate 326 million (2012) wireless subscriber connections in the United States (102% penetration); 89% are capable of accessing the web.
+There were over 318 cell phones sold in the U.S. per minute last year.
 To put that into context, there are approximately 7.5 babies born in the U.S. per minute.

 With more than 50% of new phones sold in developed countries being smart phones, consumers are now ready to use their mobile phone for much more than simple communications - much more than voice calls, text or to surf the internet.
 They are ready to use their mobile phone in their practical daily life.
 They look at the phone to make their daily life easier.
 And what you do in your daily life is shop, buy and pay.